wyrzykowski/weather-app-with-axios/README.md

 # weather-app-with-axios
 Simple console app to get weather info when user type zip code or name of location.

+Install:
-Clone repositorie
+1) Clone repositorie
-npm install
+2) npm install
-Run app: node app.js -a <name of localization or zip code>
+3) Run app: node app.js -a <your address>
-When list of localization will show, choose number and hit enter.
+4) When list of localization will show, choose number and hit enter.